Valentina Forno Pacheco

 INSIGHTS:

-• A book or film that has marked you?: Life Is Beautiful.
+• A book or movie that left a mark on you: Life Is Beautiful.

-• A person you deeply admire?: The philosopher Baruch Spinoza, for his view of life.
+• A person whom you deeply admire: The philosopher Baruch Spinoza, for his vision on life.

-• A fear you have learned to transform or that taught you a lesson?: When I was younger, I was afraid of public presentations; today it is my strength.
-It is about studying the topic you are going to present, and something my father always told me: "Remember that you know more than those who listen to you."
+• A fear that you have learned to transform or that has left you with a lesson: When I was younger I was afraid of public speaking, today it is my strength.
+It is about studying the topic you are going to present and something my father always told me: "Remember that you know more than those listening to you."
 That gave me confidence.
-Then practice makes the expert.
+Then practice makes perfect.

-• A favorite flavor or culinary experience?: I enjoy the food wherever I go.
-I would say that Sabor Clandestino left me very impressed; the experience of savoring Bolivian food through a story and unique presentations.
+• A favorite flavor or gastronomic experience: I enjoy the food wherever I go.
+I would say I was very impressed by Sabor Clandestino; the experience of tasting Bolivian food through a story and unique presentations.
 I love everything that challenges creativity.

 Staff